statnmap/GitLab-Pages-Deploy/README.md

 Also, if you want to be able to render the website for some specific branches, without deleting the 'main' one, you can use sub-website build.
 See [Publish one sub-website for each branch](https://github.com/statnmap/GitLab-Pages-Deploy#publish-one-site-for-each-branch)

+## Demo

+You can find repository with a demo for this script: https://gitlab.com/statnmap/gitlab-pages-demo/-/blob/main/README.md
+You'll see Pages with sub-folders of the HTML output for each branch that is worth it.

 ## Prepare the "gitlab-ci.yml"
 On GitLab, you can choose to publish the "gh-pages" branch instead of the public artifacts using this in the ".gitlab-ci.yml":